top of page

 • Example: Alex invests $200,000 in his Later Bucket, focusing on a diversified portfolio of stocks, mutual funds, and ETFs to grow his retirement savings over the next 20 years.

-The strategic use of these buckets ensures a continuous flow of funds tailored to the investor's changing needs.
+The strategic use of these buckets can ensure a continuous flow of funds tailored to the investor’s changing needs.
 For instance, as the Now Bucket depletes, it can be replenished from the Soon Bucket, which in turn can be supported by the Later Bucket as its investments grow.
 This methodical approach helps investors manage liquidity.
 The Core Satellite Strategy and The Bucket Plan offer complementary approaches to diversification that cater to different investor needs.
 The Core Satellite Strategy balances market exposure by combining core holdings with satellite investments, allowing for a diversified base while taking advantage of specific assets.
 On the other hand, The Bucket Plan focuses on aligning investments with financial goals over various time horizons by segmenting funds into near-term, medium-term, and long-term buckets.

 Integrating these two strategies creates a comprehensive approach to diversification, with the Core Satellite Strategy diversifying across asset classes and The Bucket Plan diversifying across time horizons.
 Together, they help build resilient portfolios that can withstand market volatility while still pursuing growth.
 Most importantly, they align investments with an investor's unique financial landscape and objectives.
 Adopting these tailored yet disciplined diversification strategies helps ensure long-term financial security and prosperity.